 Humans are the main predators, as they encroach onto the golden monkeys’ habitat, set snares, and illegally cut down bamboo.
 Conservation efforts are being made to protect the golden monkey and their forest habitat; however, they are still threatened.

-Those interested in golden monkey tracking will be required to book permits from Uganda Wildlife Authority in the case of Mgahinga National Park and Rwanda Development Board in the case of Volcanoes National Park.
-This golden monkey tracking permit will allow you sometime with these monkeys before returning back to your Lodge.
-At Platinum Safaris , we do handle permits, transport as well as accommodation if contacted.
+Those interested in golden monkey tracking will be required to book permits from the Uganda Wildlife Authority in the case of Mgahinga National Park and the Rwanda Development Board in the case of Volcanoes National Park.
+This golden monkey tracking permit will allow you some time with these monkeys before returning to your Lodge.
+At Platinum Safaris, we do handle permits, transport as well as accommodation if contacted.

-In Maghinga National Park, one can go for a full day golden monkey experience where you set out with researchers and enjoy a whole day with golden monkeys.
-Chances of finding golden monkeys are high and should you fail to see them, Uganda wildlife Authority terms and conditions will apply.
+In Maghinga National Park, one can go for a full-day golden monkey experience where one sets out with researchers and enjoys a whole day with golden monkeys.
+Chances of finding golden monkeys are high and should you fail to see them, Uganda Wildlife Authority terms and conditions will apply.
 Kindly confirm with us at the time of confirmation.

-Due to the fact that golden monkeys are found in Mgahinga and Volcanoes National Park, it is very possible to combine this activity with gorilla tracking Bwindi national park. which is closer to Mgahinga.
+Because golden monkeys are found in Mgahinga and Volcanoes National Park, it is very possible to combine this activity with gorilla tracking in Bwindi National Park. which is closer to Mgahinga.

-Challenge yourself and include golden monkey tracking in your Uganda safari and Platinum Safaris dedicated tour designers will be looking forward to attend to all your inquiries.
-Send us an email expressing all your interests, time of travel, number of days and people in your group and we will customize a safari to suite your interests, time and budget
+Challenge yourself and include golden monkey tracking in your Uganda safari and Platinum Safaris dedicated tour designers will be looking forward to attending to all your inquiries.
+Send us an email expressing all your interests, time of travel, number of days, and people in your group and we will customize a safari to suit your interests, time, and budget